autoplot/documentation/docs/vap_files.md

 the plot.
 These product files are like a .doc file is to Microsoft Word, or an HTML file with .jpg references.
 When all the data products are from public servers, the .vap file can be sent to collegues so that they can have a look at the same display.
-Another common use is to have a public website to can share standard plot configurations with others.
+Another common use is to have a public website to share standard plot configurations with others.

 # loading .vap files